-Trends - Production and Specialty Chemicals - Oil and Natural Gas Production to produce.
+Trends - Production and Specialty Chemicals - Oil and Natural Gas Production

+Production and specialty chemicals are used once a well bore starts to produce in order to maximize production levels and to extend the life and economics of both the wellbore and the related equipment that is required to enable the well to produce.
 Key products that are sold to the Operator include corrosion inhibitors, demulsifiers, H2S scavengers, paraffin control products, surfactants, biocides and scale inhibitors.
 Production and specialty chemicals are more intensively used in the production of oil or natural gas liquids versus lean or dry natural gas production.